 Camp manager, was born probably in or near Exeter in 1827.
-He came from farming stock and may have arrived in the Falklands in 1847 as a shepherd at Fitzroy for Captain PACKE.
+He came from farming stock and by 1844 he was resident in the Falklands and in the employ of John Bull WHITINGTON at Anson.
+By 1847 he was a shepherd at Fitzroy for Captain PACKE.
 He married Mary Ellen Roach in 1852, daughter of Edward Roach, one of the thirty Military PENSIONERS.
 Edward Roach had served in the British Army in Madras, where his two daughters were born.
 Rudd appears to have moved from the Packe farm at Fitzroy to work for the Falkland Islands Company soon after it received its Royal Charter in 1852.

 The Rudds had eight children: Anna Maria (b1853), Helen (or Ellen) Elizabeth (b1855), John Edward (b1857), Mary Jane (b1858), Louisa (b1860, but died young), Eliza (b1861), Louisa (b1863, and named after her baby sister) and William Thomas Darwin (born 1865, after his father's murder).
 There are some descendants of the family still in the Islands.